DLR-TS/OSTAR-Quickstart/README.md

 ## Requirements SCS

+System capable to run docker containers and a GPU to support CARLA.\
+40 GB free storage

+## Requirements DS

 System capable to run docker containers.\
 Installation of Carla 0.9.13.\
 May be on a different computer.

-## Requirements DS

-System capable to run docker containers and a GPU to support CARLA.

 ## Installation

 In setup.sh you can choose to build **SCS** or **DS**.\
-Your choice is stored and can be changed by calling setup.sh again.
+Your choice is stored and can be changed by calling setup.sh again.\
+First installation of **SCS** takes up to one hour (with 50 Mbps download speed).

 ```sh
 git clone https://github.com/DLR-TS/OSTAR-Quickstart.git